ZURIK HEALTHCARE INSTITUTE

 - I understand that should I withdraw from a program or course prior to the completion of said program or course, I am responsible for returning all property including textbooks, Laptop, when applicable.
 Costs of Laptop and materials are refundable if returned in good condition.

-- The school does not guarantee the transferability of credits to another school, college, or university.
-Credits or coursework are not likely to transfer; any decision on the comparability, appropriateness and applicability of credit and whether credit should be accepted is the decision of the receiving institution.
+- The school guarantees the transferability of credits to another school, college, or university.
+Credits or coursework are transferable; any decision on the comparability, appropriateness and applicability of credit and whether credit should be accepted is the decision of the receiving institution.

 STUDENT’S RIGHT TO CANCEL